deejaybb/badidea/README.md

         git status
         git add -A
         git commit -m "Initial Commit or put whatever your commiting here" git push

 Repeat the last 4 commands everytime you add a feature or fix a bug.

 Change the remote URL based on what it says in your GitHub repository

 'git init': initializes the local repository

 'git remote add origin': connect your local repository to a remote repository called 'origin'.
 Copy the remote URL from your GitHub repository.

 'git status': see what the changed files are.

 'git add -A': Add all changed files to the commit

 'git commit': -m "Initial Commit": Commits what you've done

 'git push': Pushes your commits to GitHub

+To check out a new branch:

+    git checkout -b AnimateTarget